 Click the Share button, check the box next to everybody to share it publicly, and check the box next to the groups you want to share with.
 You can share with everybody and any number of groups you belong to.
 Unshare an item by clicking the Share button and unchecking the boxes next to everybody and any group the item is shared with.

 To remove an item from the site, click the Delete button.
 To prevent accidentally deleting an item that is part of your organization's featured content, for example, a layer in a featured map, you can enable delete protection as a property of the item.

 Use the Move button to move the item to a different folder in My Content

 Use the Update button to replace a file with an updated version from your computer.
 The file names must match or you will add a new item instead of updating an existing one.
 When you update an item, you are given a choice to keep the item description or overwrite it with the one from your data's properties.
 Update only applies to files.

+You can attach code (as a ZIP file) with your apps.
+This can be helpful if you are sharing a sample or a configurable app and want others to have access to your code.
+Click the Attach Code button and browse to the location of your code (as a ZIP file).
 To update a code attachment without resetting the download counter on the item, use the Update Code button and upload a ZIP file with the same name as the original ZIP file.
-If you want to attach a new file, first delete the existing file then use the Attach Code button.
+If you want to attach a new file, first delete the existing file; then use the Attach Code button.
 This will reset the download count on the item.